 Wireless soundbars typically rely on Bluetooth to connect to a TV or sound system.
 While modern wireless devices offer robust signal strength, Bluetooth interference is a common issue in internet-connected homes.
 Wi-Fi technology and nearby Bluetooth devices can affect your soundbar’s wireless connection, causing constant interruptions.

 Experts recommend moving other wireless devices away from your soundbar for minimal interference.
-If that’s not an option, consider connecting your soundbar via optical cables or an HDMI ARC port.
+If that’s not an option, consider connecting your soundbar via optical cables or HDMI ARC port.

 Bad Cable Connections